This window exposes options relating to advanced product usage scenarios.

 In-Memory File Tracking

-By default, FolderSizes does not track all files in memory when generating folder reports (either via scanning or Snapshot data import).
+By default, FolderSizes does not track all files in memory when generating folder size reports (either via scanning or Snapshot data import).

 Instead, FolderSizes tracks all folder objects in memory, and then dynamically retrieves/tracks file information only as needed (e.g. when you drill into a folder, etc).